kateloschinina/CV/README.md

 **Analema Group** (Dec 2015 - current)
 *Organisation, management, PR and marketing, as well as managing finance and dealing with funding matters.*
  - Analema Group is a London based Europe-wide arts collective, a group of artists, researchers, programmers and sound designers.
-Analema Group aims to create new experiences on the inter- section between art and technology.
+Analema Group aims to create new experiences on the intersection between art and technology.